kymb0/kymb0.github.io/_posts/2023-02-04-Azuredly-attacking-Azure.md

 ![LeMe_LeAzure](/assets/images/azure/LeAzure.jpg)

 For the second part in our attacking cloud series, we will attack [AWSGoat](https://github.com/ine-labs/AzureGoat) which is an intentionally vulnerable Azure lab environment with multiple paths to privilege escalation.
+I came in here as a noob so this was pretty informative and I hope you glean some new information from this post.

-Just real quick before we get into this: I was looking for some puns to start this blog off with however upon looking up the definition of azure I discovered the below.
+Just real quick before we get into this: I was looking for some puns to start this blog off with, however, upon looking up the definition of azure, I discovered the below:

 ![where_are_they](/assets/images/azure/where_are_the_clouds.jpg)

 Azure means clear sky and NO clouds???
 Anyway, let's move on.

 ## Discovering the Application